 Pricing is greatly variable.
 The cheapest option is $20.99 monthly with an annual plan of Premiere Pro only.
 The recommended option, given software’s great synergy with Adobe Creative Cloud is Adobe Creative Cloud subscription.
 It costs $52.99 monthly on an annual plan.
 The whole collection has 20+ creative apps and up to 10Tb of Cloud storage so it worths a buck if you’re really into content creation.

-The Interface of Premiere Pro CC 2019
+The Interface of Premiere Pro

-The interface of Premiere Pro CC 2019 is sleek and very flexible.
+I need to mention in this Adobe Premiere Pro Review that the interface of Premiere Pro CC 2019 is sleek and very flexible.
 The dark tone of the background is easy on your eyes and whole user experience is crafted in the way to amplify your work.
 The thing about Premiere Pro’s interface that I like the most is a quick switch between different modes: Assembly, Editing, Color, Effect, Audio, Titles.
 Every mode resembles a step of creating a cut so you can just go from left to right doing your best at every step.

 You can also edit any of these modes or create your own custom workspace — hiding and showing needed panels or even split them between multiple displays.